danatron1/ButtplugKnight/ReadMe.md

 DETAILED VERSION:

 Install Intiface Central using the above link.
-You'll know it's working if you can turn on the server, go to devices, scan for devices, and see your device listed.
+Turn on the server, go to devices, scan for devices, and see your device listed.
 The port should be set to the default `12345`, so it reads `Server Address: localhost:12345`.

 * Alternatively; If you're using a Lovense, 'try using "Lovense Connect".
 Make sure Lovense Connect is enabled in the Intiface settings (it's off by default), and connect to your toy through that.
 This is recommended if you're moving around a lot, having trouble connecting, or don't own a Bluetooth Dongle.